the-whale-dev/cellframe-android-wallet/README.md

 ## Other Information
 This project uses a modified version of the demlabs [cellframe-tool-sign](https://gitlab.demlabs.net/cellframe/cellframe-tool-sign) project which has had JNI wrappers added so that it is functional with Android devices.
 You can see the modified code [here](https://github.com/the-whale-dev/cellframe-android-wallet-misc)

+## Current Issues
+1) cellframe-tool-sign currently creates a different wallet to one created via the [Cellframe Dashboard](https://cellframe.net/download/) using the same seed phrase
+2) RPC nodes are still under development and are currently unstable.
+This isn't a major issue but you may struggle to create transactions for awhile and have to wait for the RPC nodes to become stable again